Somatics: Education

-Some dance educators use somatic principles and training, especially Laban Movement Analysis, Ideokinesis, Alexander, and Feldenkrais, in performative technique classes.
+Some dance educators use somatic principles and training, especially Laban Movement Analysis, Ideokinesis, Alexander, Feldenkrais method, and Stokoe Method in performative technique classes.
 These practices are used to train dancers' proprioceptive skills and to adjust alignment, and are claimed to reduce the risk of injury.

-Somatic teaching practices are those which build students' awareness of their external environments and internal sensations while dancing.
-These practices may include making corrections with touch, in addition to verbal instructions; focusing on energy and process, instead of the physical shapes they produce; and deliberately relaxing habitually-overused muscles.
+Somatic teaching practices are those that build students' awareness of their external environments and internal sensations while dancing.
+These practices may include making corrections with touch, in addition to verbal instructions; focusing on energy and process rather than the physical shapes they produce; and deliberately relaxing habitually overused muscles.
 Warwick Long claims that using somatics in dance training, by strengthening dancers' knowledge of the soma, makes their technique more "intrinsic, internal and personalised".
 He claims the direct self-knowledge somatics offers is valuable for today's professional dancers, who are increasingly asked to work outside the structures of canonically codified techniques such as ballet or Graham technique.

 Alternative medicine

 Several forms of alternative medicine consider sensory experience of the body important.
+Western medical sciences also recognize the importance of remapping the sensory experience for conditions such as chronic pain, trauma, stroke and neurological conditions.

+One of the earliest somatic education practices was developed by Mabel Elsworth Todd (1880 – 1956).
+Her work was initially a mental practice for injured dancers, but with contributions from Barbara Clark and Lulu Sweigard, the later naming the method Ideokinesis, the approach gained appeal outside the dance studios for improving posture, alignment, and fluency of movement through structured guided imagery that uses metaphors, such as visualizing an object moving in a specific direction along various muscle groups throughout the body, while lying completely still.

-The Alexander technique, an early example of such a practice, was developed by Frederick Matthias Alexander, an actor, in the 1890s.
+The Alexander technique, also an early example of such a practice, was developed by Frederick Matthias Alexander, an actor, in the 1890s.
 It is an educational somatic technique intended to undo students' habits of using unnecessary tension in movement.

 The Feldenkrais method is a somatic movement pedagogy developed by Moshé Feldenkrais, inspired in part by the Alexander Technique.
-It claims to improve well-being by bringing attention to movement patterns which proponents claim are inefficient or unnecessarily tense and replacing them with other patterns.
+It aims to improve function and well-being by bringing attention to tension and movement patterns which proponents claim are inefficient or unnecessarily tense and replacing them with more efficient patterns.

 Structural Integration, including Rolfing and Hellerwork, uses bodywork, mindfulness, and movement retraining as tools for somatic education.
 Practitioners claim to make both the body and mind more adaptable and resilient, by improving "alignment" and movement.

 Trager uses gentle bodywork and relaxed exercises called Mentastics to explore sensation and effortlessness in movement.
 Practitioners enter a meditative state and attempt to physically communicate a sense of lightness, curiosity, and playfulness via the practitioner's contact.
 Mentastics is an exploration of body weight in gravity.

 Some alternative medicine practitioners who work with mental health have a somatic focus.
 For example, in somatic experiencing, clients learn to monitor internal sensations.